ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/soundtag.md

  # Using SoundTags

-SoundTags can be added to [SoundCues](soundcue.md) using [SoundTagEntries ](soundcue.md#soundtagentries).
+SoundTags can be added to [SoundCues](soundcue.md) using [SoundTagEntries](soundcue.md#soundtagentries).
 When a SoundCue is played, the resulting SoundInstance will be automatically added to all SoundTags that are on the SoundCue.
 Users can also add and remove SoundInstances from SoundTags in scripts at runtime.
-Unlike other audio objects, SoundTags exist across all Spaces, so the same SoundTag can be used for SoundInstances in different [SoundSpaces ](soundspace.md).
+Unlike other audio objects, SoundTags exist across all Spaces, so the same SoundTag can be used for SoundInstances in different [SoundSpaces](soundspace.md).

  ## Volume